 Bio

-From 2023 to 2025, I served as a Mellon Humanities Postdoctoral Fellow with the National Park Service.
-Here, I collaborated with Tribal Nations and federal land managers in the Northeast region to advance equitable co-stewardship of natural and cultural resources in coastal territories.
-I was also an Affiliate Postdoctoral Scholar in the Department of Anthropology at the University of Maine.
+Prior to joining Leiden University, she served as a Mellon Humanities Postdoctoral Fellow with the U.S. National Park Service (2023–2025), where she collaborated with Tribal Nations and federal land managers in the northeastern United States to advance more equitable models of coastal stewardship and co-management.
+She was also an Affiliate Postdoctoral Scholar in the Department of Anthropology at the University of Maine.

 Research Interests